Vero Beach woman arrested after shoppers attacked - NewsBreak

 Hit-and-run victim at vigil in Boynton Beach out of ICU

-The 70-year-old activist hit during a vigil in Boynton Beach is out of the intensive care unit at Delray Medical Center and is still receiving treatment there.
-Bishop Bernard Wright "is making progress," Andrew Lofholm, who is communications and community relations manager for Tenet's Palm Beach Health Network, said.
-"There is still a long road to go in his recovery."
+Bishop Bernard Wright, the 70-year-old activist, was hit during a vigil in Boynton Beach is out of the intensive care unit at Delray medical Center and is still receiving treatment there.

 WPBF News 25